How to buy a new home before selling. Bridging finance explained.

 How does a bridging loan work?

 Generally the lender will take security over both properties and lends against these properties until the sale and purchase process for both is complete.
-The bridging amount or 'peak debt' will be up to 80% (depending on the lender) of the value of both properties and, like any loan product, it pays to have a mortgage broker who will shop around.
+The bridging amount or 'peak debt' is restricted to no more than 80% on the first property and 65% on the second and, like any loan product, it pays to have a mortgage adviser who will shop around.
 Rates are often slightly higher than standard home loans however bridging or relocation loans are shorter term, generally offering a solution for no longer than 12 months.

 Is a bridging loan the right move?

-There are a number of factors to consider when determining if a bridging loan is suitable.
+There are a number of factors I consider when determining if a bridging loan is suitable for a client.
 One important consideration is how long the funds are expected to be needed for.
 This requires factoring in how motivated the client is to sell the property and if they're looking to buy an established property or build a new one.
 It's important that the borrower is aware that the longer the bridging loan is required for, the more interest they will be paying.

-There are risks involved as well.
-Sometimes it might take longer than anticipated to sell your original property.
-It's important that borrowers understand the demand in their property market and how much the existing property will realistically sell for.
+It's also important that borrowers understand the demand in their property market and how much the existing property will realistically sell for.
 I will work with them to ensure that both the bridging loan works for them in the short term and the new home loan suits their medium to long term needs.